amarkum/interview-refresher-java-bigdata/src/main/resources/notes/interview-questions.md

 13.)
 What is Lineage in Spark - L&T
 14.)
 What is Lazy Evaluation - L&T
 15.)
 What is narrow Transformation - L&T
+16.)
+What is Speculative Execution in Spark - Quantiphi
 ```

 # Java Interview Questions